 ‘Ordinary duties’ are defined as duties without which the contractor’s normal operations would be disrupted or duties that form a comprehensive entity or service chain in the contractor's operations.
 Ordinary duties thus include not only a company’s core business but also cleaning, maintenance and repairs.
 The obligation to investigate applies to transport services if those form an essential part of the contractor’s normal operations.

 In the construction industry, the obligation to investigate applies to all contractors even if construction is not part of the contractor’s normal operations.
 Also, in the construction industry subcontractors do not have to be employers themselves; the law also applies to independent contractors.

 Agreements of a minor significance, however, are exempt from the contractor’s obligation to investigate.
 The limits for ‘minor significance’ are defined differently for temporary agency work and subcontracting.
 For temporary agency work, a contractor is not required to obtain the reports described above if the employment of the hired employee(s) lasts for no more than ten working days altogether.
 For subcontracting agreements, the contractor is exempt from the obligation to investigate if the value of the agreement ex VAT is less than EUR 9,000.

 The limits described above are calculated by taking into account the cumulative working time or value of consecutive agreements in the case of agreements that run back-to-back or with only brief interruptions.
 In other words, the limits are not assessed by calendar year or financial year.

 Enforcement of the Act on the Contractor’s Obligations and Liability when Work is Contracted Out

-In 2015, monitoring is focused on services, logistics, construction, industry and primary production.
+In 2018, monitoring is focused on primary production, services, logistics, construction industry, manufacturing and municipalities.